 Painting with loose parts.
 Collect loose parts from nature you can roll easily.
 Place a sheet of paper on the bottom of a cardboard box, dip loose parts into the paint, and invite your child to roll them from side to side.

 Go to the library and get as many books as you can.
 Place them everywhere in baskets around the house.
 You may want to wipe covers of used books with a cloth and rubbing alcohol first for peace of mind; If your local library is closed, you can try op shops, one in our area sells books for 50 cents. 📚

-Our personal favourite is to draw to a story.
-Find an audiobook your children would love, give them a set of pencils, watercolour paints or pens to draw away.
-They may decide to draw what they listen to or simply whatever their heart desires. ✏️ My daughter’s favourite is the audiobook read by Kate Winslet “Magic Faraway Tree”.
+Our personal favorite is to draw to a story.
+Find an audiobook your children would love and give them a set of pencils, watercolor paints or pens to draw away.
+They may decide to draw what they listen to or simply whatever their heart desires. ✏️ My daughter’s favorite is the audiobook read by Kate Winslet “Magic Faraway Tree”.
 It is available for free on YouTube and lasts for hours!